jgraichen/redmine_dashboard/README.md

 You can also add a new or requested feature by sending a Pull Request.
 Please add specs so that I do not break your feature in the future.

-There are several rake task to setup a working development environment and run all specs.
-Use `rake -D` to list them all.
+There are several rake and make tasks to setup a working development environment and run all specs.
+See [CONTRIBUTING.md](CONTRIBUTING.md) of more information.

 ## License